Roots, Resonance and African Heritage at Watershed

 For Lyra Festival’s closing event, join Ujima Radio for a dynamic evening showcase of established, emerging, national and local poets and spoken word artists of African Heritage.

-The event will feature support readings from Bristol-based poets, and a virtual reading in partnership with Poetry Africa in Durban.
+The event will also feature performances from Bristol-based poets and artists, including Muneera Pilgrim, Blackout Ja and Ripton Lindsay, and a virtual reading in partnership with Poetry Africa in Durban.
 Hosted by Corrd The Seeker

 Ujima Radio: